lg2de/SimpleAccounting/README.md

 * Data management for double-entry accounting, stored as XML (see [example](./samples/sample.acml)) and defined using [XSD](./docs/AccountingData.xsd)
 * User interface (English, German, and French) for the management of accounts, the creation and modification of entries, the listing of account journals
-* Support for split booking entries, either on credit or debit side
+* Support for split booking entries, either on the credit or debit side
 * Import of booking entries from your bank account using CSV files incl. semi-automatic assignment of offsetting accounts
 * Printable reports for full journal, account journal, accounts and balances, and annual financial statements
 * Semi-automatic update of the application

-Some screenshots for first impression:
+Some screenshots for the first impression:

 | Main view                                                        | Split booking                                                            | Totals and balances report                                                                       |
 |------------------------------------------------------------------|--------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|